casper6479/fspo-ios/README.md

 # ITMO FSPO App
 An official ITMO FSPO iOS Application.

-Built with the VIPER architecture.\n/n
+Built with the VIPER architecture.
 Asynchronous layout with the LayoutKit.
 Everything written according to the SwiftLint.